MigueelS/sensinginmotion/README.md

 #### Arduino Configuration
 Note: To avoid conflicts between the Arduino GSM Library and Software Serial, you should comment several code lines of both libraries ([check this](http://purposefulscience.blogspot.pt/2013/06/arduino-gsm-shield-tips.html)).
-Make sure you comment the following lines of SoftwareSerial.cpp:
+Make sure you comment the following lines in SoftwareSerial.cpp:

 ```c
 /*